ethereum/execution-apis/src/engine/specification.md

 #### Specification

-1. Execution Layer client software **MUST** handle calls to this endpoint the same as [`engine_newPayloadV2`](#engine_getpayloadv2) and provide compatible responses.
-When needed, Execution Layer client software **MUST** obtain the block's transactions and withdrawals autonomously.
+1. Execution Layer client software **MUST** handle calls to this endpoint the same as if the corresponding full `ExecutionPayload` were passed to the `engine_newPayload` endpoint, with the exception of the following:

-2. Consensus Layer client software **SHOULD NOT** use this endpoint for validator duties.
-Instead, the [`engine_newPayloadV2`](#engine_getpayloadv2) endpoint **SHOULD** be used to reduce sync latency and maximize validator rewards.

-3. Consensus Layer client software **MAY** use this endpoint during [optimistic sync](https://github.com/ethereum/consensus-specs/blob/dev/sync/optimistic.md) to inform Execution Layer client software about blocks far in the future.
-Execution Layer client software **MUST** support switching to this future block if requested to do so with `engine_forkchoiceUpdated`.
-This allows the Execution Layer client software to sync close to current wall time without having to wait for optimistic sync to catch up.

-4. Consensus Layer [light clients](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/light-client/sync-protocol.md) **MAY** use this endpoint together with `engine_forkchoiceUpdated` to sync Execution Layer client software.
-Execution Layer client software **MUST** support syncing with only those two endpoints.
+  * `blockHash` validation is skipped
+  * If the block referred to by the provided `blockHash` is not locally available, Execution Layer client software **MUST** respond to this method call with `{status: SYNCING, latestValidHash: null, validationError: null}`
+  * If the provided data does not match the corresponding data from the locally available block with provided `blockHash`, Execution Layer client software **MUST** respond to this method call with `{status: INVALID_BLOCK_HASH, latestValidHash: null, validationError: errorMessage | null}`

+2. Execution Layer client **MUST** support syncing solely based on calls to this endpoint and `engine_forkchoiceUpdated`.
 Notably, syncing **MUST NOT** require `engine_newPayload` calls.

-Furthermore, Execution Layer client software **MAY** also support syncing with solely `engine_forkchoiceUpdated` calls.
+3. Consensus Layer client software **MUST NOT** use this endpoint for validator duties.
+Instead, the [`engine_newPayloadV2`](#engine_getpayloadv2) endpoint **MUST** be used to validate the full `ExecutionPayload` structure.

+4. Consensus layer client software **MAY** use this endpoint during an ongoing sync to inform Execution Layer client software about blocks far in the future (e.g., by running a [light client](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/light-client/sync-protocol.md) during [optimistic sync](https://github.com/ethereum/consensus-specs/blob/dev/sync/optimistic.md)).
+Execution Layer client software **SHOULD** consider interrupting the ongoing sync when requested to switch to the provided `blockHash` using `engine_forkchoiceUpdated`.

-5. Client software **MAY** offer configuration options to limit the sync scope to use case dependent data (e.g., only sync transactions relating to a certain wallet).
-This enables combined Consensus Layer / Execution Layer light client experiences.
+5. Client software **MAY** offer configuration options to limit the sync scope to use case dependent data (e.g., only sync data related to a certain wallet).